-The amounts reported in the schedule of the district's proportionate share of the net pension liability are determined as of June 30, 2014 by The Commonwealth of Pennsylvania Public School Employees' Retirement System (the cost-sharing plan).
-There were no changes in benefit terms and no changes in assumptions.
+The amounts reported in the schedule of the district's proportionate share of the net pension liability are determined as of June 30, 2016 by The Commonwealth of Pennsylvania Public School Employees' Retirement System (the cost-sharing plan).
+There were no changes in benefit terms.
+The changes in assumptions are: investment rate of return was adjusted from 7.5% to 7.25%; inflation assumption was decreased from 3% to 2.75%, salary growth changed from an effective average of 5.5% to 5.0%; mortality rates were modified from the RP-2000 combined healthy annuitant tables to the RP-2014 Mortality tables adjusted to reflect PSERS' experience and projected using a modified version of the MP-2015 Mortality Improvement Scale.

-MARPLE NEWTOWN SCHOOL DISTRICT SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS AND CERTAIN STATE GRANT FOR THE YEAR ENDED JUNE 30, 2015
+MARPLE NEWTOWN SCHOOL DISTRICT SCHEDULE OF EXPENDITURES OF FEDERAL AWARDS AND CERTAIN STATE GRANT FOR THE YEAR ENDED JUNE 30, 2017